tess-jl/aws-developer-course/notes/AWS_Fundamentals.md

 -ANYTIME you get a timeout on any machine, on any port--> Most likely a security group issue!

 ### Deeper Dive into Security Groups
+-act as firewalls for EC2 instances - these groups live outside the EC2!!
+-regulate access to ports, authorized IP ranges

+-security groups can be attached to multiple instances -an instance can also have multiple security groups -security groups are locked to a region/VPC combo

+-good practice to have one separate security group specfically for SSH access!! since SSH is more complicated

+-if NO timeout and there is a "connected refused" error then the security group worked! the traffic went through the security group and the app itself has an error

+-default: all inbound traffic blocked, all outbound traffic allowed

+HOW TO: reference security groups from other security groups -attach security groups according to how you want the instances to communicate -why? we can allow instances to connect straight through via matching security groups--> directionality of connectivity is determined this way (a lot like a very simple neural network!)